Views on zero rating internet services in Zambia

+What is zero rating internet? and how does it affect the ordinary internet user in Zambia?
 ZERO Rating internet services is where the service of an ISP is zero-rated and only a part of the internet can be accessed.

 The best examples of zero rating internet in Zambia are the MTN, Airtel, Zamtel and Zamtel Velocity offers of free Wikipedia, Facebook, and WhatsApp on certain data bundles purchased.